suborbital/docs/website/docs/compute/local-deployment/minikube.md

 ### 5. Disable TLS checks in the Compute environment

-Open up `.suborbital/scc-controlplane-deployment.yaml` in your editor of choice, and make the following changes:
+Open up `.suborbital/scc-controlplane-deployment.yaml` in your editor of choice, and make the following changes.

+We are disabling the built in TLS certificate provisioning, as ngrok already takes care of this for us.

-Under the Builder Container (Line 51):
+Under the Builder Container:

 ```yaml
 - name: builder